oit-ipbl/image_processing/basics/basics_02.md

         ```python
         faces = cascade.detectMultiScale(img)
         ```
-    - The return value of `cascade.detectMultiScale(img)` is an array which is listed the detected faces.
+    - The returned value of `cascade.detectMultiScale(img)` is an array which is listed the detected faces.
-    - The element in `faces` array is the list of the area for each detected face.
+    - `faces` array consists of the elements which have the parameters of each detected face area.
     - The values of each element in `faces` array are consist of the x and y coordinates of upper-left, the width and height, for the area of the detected face. <br>
          ```
          face[i] = [x, y, width, height]